FranckCo/Documents/antlr-vtl.md

     }
 ```

 The expression received by the service must be submitted to the VTL parser, so we should include this parser in the project.
-The easiest way to do that is described [here](https://tomassetti.me/antlr-mega-tutorial/#java-setup).
+The easiest way to do that is described in [section 4.2](https://tomassetti.me/antlr-mega-tutorial/#java-setup) of the Antlr Mega Tutorial:

+* Add `<antlr4.visitor>true</antlr4.visitor>` in the `<properties>` section of the POM file (actually; we won't need the visitor here, but it can be useful later if we want to enrich the service).
+* It may be a good idea to also add a property for the Antlr version: `<antlr.version>4.7.2</antlr.version>`.
+* Add the Antlr dependency and plugin as indicated in the tutorial, making sure to replace in each case the version tag by `<version>${antlr.version}</version>`.
+* The plugin expects grammar file in the `src\main\antlr4` folder, so this is where we will put our `Vtl.g4` and `VtlTokens.g4` files.
+In order to have the generated classes belong to a named Java package, we will actually put the main grammar file `Vtl.g4` in the `src\main\antlr4\fr\insee\vtl` folder and the imported `VtlTokens.g4` file in `src\main\antlr4\imports` (see the [usage documentation](https://www.antlr.org/api/maven-plugin/latest/usage.html)).

+To verify that the configuration is good, run `mvn generate-sources` in the command prompt or from the IDE.

 ### In JavaScript